virtualmin/virtualmin.com/content/_index.md

 Run Apache or Nginx, manage multiple PHP versions, use local or cloud DNS, automate SSL, operate a full mail stack with spam and virus protection, and schedule cloud backups.

 Virtualmin Pro adds powerful container and WordPress tooling.
 The new Podman plugin deploys Docker-compatible images as per-domain containers and pods, with integrated networking, reverse proxying, logs, and browser terminal access.
 WP Workbench centralizes WordPress updates, plugins, themes, backups, cloning, and admin access.
-The CLI and authenticated remote HTTP API let authorized automation tools and AI agents automate server setup, routine operations, and bulk changes.
+The CLI and authenticated remote HTTP API make it possible to automate server setup, routine operations, and bulk changes.

 {{< html div chocolat-drop >}}